Self Contained Studio Room (Ty Popty)

 * Ty Popty means Bake House.
 The Welsh slang for microwave is Popty Ping!

 A complimentary light breakfast is included in the price.
-This comprises cereals, a quality muesli, a selection of porridges including an organic option with sultanas, a choice of bread for toast, olive oil spread, local jams and marmalade, fair trade tea and organic fair trade coffee and organic Welsh milk.
+This comprises cereals, a quality muesli, a selection of porridges including an organic option with sultanas, a choice of bread for toast, butter or dairy free spread, marmalade, jams and marmite, fair trade tea and organic fair trade coffee and organic Welsh milk.

 Guests can also enjoy a stroll down to our wonderful village cafe where James will cook a full English or Welsh breakfast to order for you.